-when one day the came to me quite ill, and making many apologies for his neglect towards me, begged me to some him as I had already done several times before.
-Somethy was he sent to sleep than he said to me: "You would never believe that the complaint I labour under is caused by evil spirits that have taken up their abode in my stomach."
-Had I not known Bruno for a frank and kind friend, I should have; thought that he wanted to mystify me; but I was assured of his good faith in all he said to me, and could only fancy that he was wany susceptible of hallucination.
-However, it came into my head that Swedenhorg affirmed in his writings that spirits often assembled in society in some part of the body; The possessions operated at Louden, and arthousand other analogous facts seem to impart a sort of truthend ness to this assertion.
-I let Bruno utter before mainis system at his case, contenting myself with always mess tioning whenever he appeared obscureed b said to him therefore "Explain to me how that appears to you possible."
-"People often say, my complaint lies here; I have a swelling, a pain complaints that two attribute tola cold, or something else, when properly speaking it is the work of spirits that insimuate themselves intel our hodies to disturb, by all pessible means, the harw mony of life, to greate distress; and unbepriouss in order to gratify their propensity for mischiaf and trouble.
-The world would look upon him as a madman who should say that a spirit; in the formud wind dow swelling, produced the cholic or inflammation, in order to paralyse our action by keeping usin beduar confined to our room at a moment when we ought to be seet attending to husiness, which often by an apparently trifling delay, suffers much, and sometimes the imost important effects thus depend on the most insignificant causes.
-The cause is otherwise seens drito sneak mores correctly, not seen at all, and poor humanity finds itself blinded by its foolish prider which would be wwwilling to descend sq low as to admit what Lasy imp acts one 19.
-"You told me yesterday that spitits in spmet form or other introduced themselves into our bodies tan torment us, at their pleasure under the mask afediadases we are, then, the yenest slaves of the universe guit in bys no means to he presumed that we are the sport of such or such a spirit, according to his caprice?" ..
-"What all told you yesterday is the trut of my knowledge in the!
+18. For some time I had not magnetized Bruno, when one day he came to me quite ill, and making many apologies for his neglect toward me, begged me to cure him as I had already done several times before.
+Scarcely was he sent to sleep than he said to me: "You would never believe that the complaint I labor under is caused by evil spirits that have taken up their abode in my stomach."
+Had I not known Bruno for a kind and frank friend, I should have thought that he wanted to mystify me; but I was assured of his good faith in all he said to me, and could only fancy that he was very susceptible of hallucination.
+However, it came into my head that Swedenborg affirmed in his writings that spirits often assembled in society in some part of the body.
+The possessions operated at Loudun, and a thousand other analogous facts seem to impart a sort of truthfulness to this assertion.
+I let Bruno utter before me his system at his ease, contenting myself with always questioning whenever he appeared obscure.
+I said to him, therefore, "Explain to me how that appears to you possible."
+"People often say, my complaint lies here, I have a swelling, a pain, complaints that we attribute to a cold, or something else, when properly speaking, it is the work of spirits that insinuate themselves into our bodies to disturb, by all possible means, the harmony of life, to create distress and unhappiness, in order to gratify their propensity for mischief and trouble.
+The world would look upon him as as madman who should say that a spirit, in the form of wind or a swelling, produced the colic or inflammation, in order to paralyze our action by keeping us in bed, or confined to our room at a moment when we ought to be out attending to business, which often, by an apparently trifling delay, suffers much, and sometimes the most important effects thus depend on the most insignificant causes.
+The cause is otherwise seen, or to speak more correctly, not seen at all, and poor humanity finds itself blinded by its foolish pride, which would be unwilling to descend so low as to admit what I say."